cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

     plcontainer runtime-edit -e vim
     ```

-    When you save the file, the utility displays progress information on the command line as it distributes the file to the Greenplum Database hosts.
+    When you save the file, the utility displays progress information on the command line as it distributes the file to the Cloudberry Database hosts.

 - Save the current PL/Container configuration to a file.
 This example saves the file to the local file `/home/gpadmin/saved_plc_config.xml`